-Project Description Location Land Ownership/ Lead Agency Methodology/Approach Serves To: Timeline for Action Priority (HML) Monitoring/ Maintenance Requirements Funding Sources increase the number County-wide All Fire NWCG Bas of " red-carded " Departments and Fire Bac individuals in each classes to option to a NWCG Basic Wildland Fire Fighting and Fire Behavior, S-130/S-190 classes to VFDs every Fall with an option to attend on weekends.
-Add more capacity to the local fire departments and Spring 2022 Н Annual review of training opportunities and barriers to Volunteer Fire Assistance (VFA) Program Staffing for Possible incentives needed to encourage attendance.
-Recruit from conservation organizations. provide for safe and effective wildfire response attendance Adequate Fire and Emergency Response Use online forum to facilitate scheduling.
-(SAFER) The Fire Work with State and federal agencies to develop evening and weekend courses for volunteers.
+Project Description Location Land Ownership/ Lead Agency Methodology/Approach Serves To: Timeline for Action Priority (HML) Monitoring/ Maintenance Requirements Funding Sources Increase the number of " red-carded " individuals in each fire department County-wide All Fire Departments NWCG Basic Wildland Fire Fighting and Fire Behavior, S-130/S-190 classes to VFDs every Fall with an option to attend on weekends.
+Possible incentives needed to Add more capacity to the local fire departments and provide for safe Spring 2022 Н Annual review of training opportunities and barriers to attendance Volunteer Fire Assistance (VFA) Program Staffing for Adequate Fire encourage attendance.
+Recruit from conservation organizations. and effective wildfire response and Emergency Response (SAFER) Use online forum to facilitate scheduling. e The Fire Work with State and federal agencies to develop evening and weekend courses for volunteers.
 Prevention and Safety Grants (FP&S) Pursue online training programs and have trainees work with an in-house trained mentor to complete training.
 Assistance to Firefighters Grants (AFG) Facilitate Annual refresher participation by having in-house refreshers available or convene departments to have a Duke County wide refresher.
 Agency Budgets Utilize available funds for volunteers to participate in annual Wildfire Academy.
 Educate fire departments on the availability of volunteer fire assistance grants that could be used to purchase equipment and support training

 Project Description Location Land Ownership/ Lead Agency Methodology/Approach Serves To: Timeline for Action Priority (HML) Monitoring/ Maintenance Requirements Funding Sources Provide minimum wildland personal protective equipment (PPE) for all firefighters in each department County-wide All Fire Departments Seek grant money to be spent on acquisition of PPE.
 Task a member of each department to inventory PPE and investigate grant sources.
 Develop a schedule of equipment replacement to allow for allocation of funds and seeking of grants.
 Provide for safe and effective wildfire response by island fire departments.
 Spring 2022 Η Annual inventory of equipment needs, including assessment of equipment condition Volunteer Fire Assistance (VFA) Program Staffing for Adequate Fire and Emergency Response (SAFER) The Fire Prevention and Safety Grants (FP&S) Assistance to Firefighters Grants (AFG) Agency Budgets GSA-Federal Excess Personal Property Identify opportunities for NGO volunteer pool to aid fire departments.
 County-wide NGOs Fire departments Develop a list of resources including capable staff from Island NGOs that can be included in a volunteer pool.
 Volunteers could be utilized for office tasks and fire-fighting tasks, if trained and qualified (i.e., fire reporting, paperwork, grant applications and outreach to public).
 Enhance fire response by reducing administrative load of fire departments.
-Spring 2022 Н Annual meeting to assess success of program and establish additional roles.
+Spring 2022 Η Annual meeting to assess success of program and establish additional roles.
 Volunteer Require that all forest/land management plans for NGOs include a fire mitigation and response section.
 County-wide All agencies Convene meeting to identify fire mitigation and response needs to be addressed.
 Determine agency requirements.
 Establish outline/template and draft directions for completion of those sections.
 Provide a QA/QC group for review and approval.
 Improve communication between NGOs, the towns, and fire departments, that could be built into management plans.
 Within the next 5 years. Μ Annual meeting to assess success of initiative and overcome obstacles.
 Agency Budgets